 Gmail is a free email service provided by Google.
 When you create a Google Gmail account you are automatically provided with 15GB of free email storage on the Gmail service.

 The Gmail App is an email client provided by Google.
 It is available for Android and IOS

-In this tutorial series we will look at setting up and using the Google Gmail App for sending and receiving email on Gmail.
+In this tutorial we will look at setting up and using the Google Gmail App on Android for sending and receiving email on Gmail.
 Continue reading

 Most Android devices don’t come with a pre-installed file manager or file explorer.

 On Android access to files is normally via an App.
 This means that if you want to manage photos then you do it through a photo App etc.

 Unfortunately it doesn’t always work that way, and being able to move around the file system is very useful, especially if you need to move files between systems .e.g. a tablet and a PC.
 Continue reading

 If you use a connection that has usage restrictions or charges, then having an understanding of how much data your tablet or phone is using, and what connections it is using is very important.

 Smart Phones are all equipped with a mobile connection (GSM, 3G, 4G), and so are some high end tablets.

 Both Smart Phones and tablets are equipped with Wi-Fi which is the main connection mechanism when at home or office.
 Continue reading